Evan8383/regex-password-validation-tutorial/gist-template.md

 - ^ - The caret symbol ^ is the start-of-string anchor.
 It asserts that the following pattern must start at the beginning of the string.
 For example, the regex ^abc will match any string that starts with "abc".

 - \$ - The dollar sign \$ is the end-of-string anchor.
-It asserts that the preceding pattern must be at the end of the string.
+It states that the pattern must be at the end of the string to match.
 For example, the regex abc$ will match any string that ends with "abc".\

 Anchors are a powerful tool in regex, allowing you to specify not just what you want to match, but where within the string you want to match it.